← The journal AI & SaaS February 19, 2026

 What we're seeing in 2026 is a clarifying moment for the SaaS industry.
 AI isn't destroying software businesses - it's revealing which ones had genuine defensibility all along and which ones were benefiting from temporary market dynamics.

 The SaaS companies that will thrive through this transition are those with real moats: proprietary data that compounds, network effects that strengthen with scale, deep expertise in regulated domains, or integration depth that creates structural switching costs.
+For a broader category view, see our guide to vertical SaaS M&A, where these same defensibility questions show up in buyer diligence.

 For founders, this means being honest about what you've built and whether it's defensible in a world where AI can replicate features rapidly and orchestrate across disconnected tools.
 It means focusing relentlessly on what makes your business truly difficult to replicate.